METRO Magazine Logo

 Photo: Mike Finnern

-A charitable aspect was also in play, with Finnern's team raising $1,000 for Cool Earth, a nonprofit organization funding indigenous communities to protect forests and combat the climate crisis.
+A charitable aspect was also at play, with Finnern's team raising $1,000 for Cool Earth, a nonprofit that fundss communities to protect forests and combat the climate crisis.
 Finnern’s team contributed to the collective $50,000 raised by all participants.

-In the U.S., public transit struggles can range from a lack of ridership due to the post-pandemic era, service cuts, low population density, car-centric infrastructure models, and even fragmented transit systems, but those aren't hard stopping points.
+In the U.S., public transit struggles can range from post-pandemic ridership declines to service cuts, low population density, car-centric infrastructure models, and even fragmented transit systems, but those aren't hard-and-fast stopping points.

 Evolution is possible, especially if various global scales are used as indicators of what works.
 Who knows, it may be as simple as a mindset change.